When you’re living or volunteering in Nicaragua for an entire semester, you have to hike at least one of the 19 volcanoes that call this country home.

 If you’re into seeing bubbling lava right before your eyes, head here.
 The hike itself isn’t too strenuous and it’s pretty cool to be able to peek over the rim to see (and hear) boiling lava.
 In Masaya, tours will take you to the crater during the day, at sunset and at night — it’s really cool to do at night so you can see the lava glow.

 The volcano is an hour outside of Managua or Granada in the city of Masaya.
+Get more info about visiting Masaya here (you'll get step-by-step details on how to do this hike).

 You’ll find companies who can arrange transportation and a guide to take you up this hike for around $30 (and up).
 It’s a short hike and since you can’t breathe in the fumes for very long (15 minutes usually), this hike is pretty quick.